umbrellio/sequel-bulk-audit/README.md

 end
 ```

+## Migration from 0.2.0 to 1.0.0

+Recreate audit_changes() function with new changes.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.